Domiii/paai/packages/peon/assets/prompts/recipes/refactor-move-entities.md

 ## Instructions

+* Let `THE_FILE="index.ts"`
-Refactor this file (`index.ts`) into multiple files and folders:
+* Refactor `THE_FILE` into multiple files and folders in multiple steps:

-1. We want to move all top-level entities out of `index.ts` into their own
-2. Create a JSON structure to represent the new file tree, where each entity is in its own file, unless it is very small.
-For each new file (including the updated `index.ts`), make sure:
+1. Create a JSON table to represent the new file tree, where each entity is in its own file, unless it is very small.
+For each new file (including the updated `THE_FILE`), make sure:
    * `tags` - Relevant categorical tags.
 These should be used to determine the folder structure for the new files.
-   * `imports` - Which entities it needs.
+   * `imports` - Which entities it needs to import.
+   * `exports` - Which entities it exports.
    * `contains` - The entities that were moved into this file.
-   * `exports`
-3. Use the tags to suggest a new folder structure.
+2. Use the tags to create the new folder structure, containing one empty file for each row based on the `tags` from above table.
+3. [mechanical,step-by-step] For each top-level entity in `THE_FILE` (go through it in reverse, start at the bottom, so line numbers don't change over time):
-   * Don't add index.ts into the new folders.
+   * Move it into its respective new file.
-5. Start moving all top-level entities from `index.ts` into their respective new file and folder.
-Make sure that:
-   * `index.ts` should not have the moved top-level entities anymore.
-   * All files should have all the imports that they need.
-6. Add unit tests for all new files, if they don't require a model API (or anything else that requires secrets) to run.
-7. Make sure, the unit tests pass.
+   * Import all external dependencies.
+   * Remove it from `THE_FILE`.
+   * Ultimately, `THE_FILE` is empty or almost empty, since everything got moved.